Technology Tales

 6th April 2015

-Last week, I kept getting a multitude of messages from Ubuntu’s crash reporting tool, Apport.
-So many would appear at once on reaching the desktop session during system start-up that I actually downloaded an installation ISO disk image with the intention of performing a fresh installation to rid myself of the problem.
+Last week, I kept getting a multitude of messages from Ubuntu's crash reporting tool, Apport.
+So many would appear at once on reaching the desktop session during system start-up that I actually downloaded an installation ISO disk image intending to perform a fresh installation to rid myself of the problem.
 In the end, it never came to that because another remedy produced the result that I needed.

 gksudo gedit /etc/default/apport